-- You have sensitive skin that can’t tolerate retinoids at all: Bakuchiol may not be as powerful as retinoids, but it can still help you fight premature aging without trigging a flare-up.
+- You have sensitive skin that can’t tolerate retinoids at all: Bakuchiol may not be as powerful as retinol, but it can still help you fight premature aging without trigging a flare-up.

 Related: What Skincare Ingredients Should You Avoid During Pregnancy?

-What Are The Best Skincare Products With Bakuchiol?
+What Are The Best Skincare Bakuchiol Serums & Oils?

 The Bottom Line

 Bakuchiol is a promising ingredient, but it’s not the miracle alternative to retinol it’s touted to be.
 Unless you’re pregnant or have super sensitive skin, stick to the tried and tested retinol for now.
 Or use them together.